This Is By Far The Best Thing You Can Do For Yourself30 comments

 Yes, that is it.
 Just be flexible.

 Yes, in life we start out simple.
 As babies, we eat, sleep, and poop.
 Simple.
 Then we have complex experiences.
 And we go through all kinds of complexity of the mind, body and soul.
-(The more rigid we are, the more complex things get.)
+(The more rigid we are, the more complex things get- the more anxious we get.)
 Once we figure out life, we see that it is all really simple after all.
 But we had to go through the complexity to understand this simplicity.
 Thus the “just.”

 (Sometimes people judge a friend or family member as simple.
 Yet, I wonder if they are already on the other side.
 We think they are behind us- not deep thinkers- but they are happy.
 Do you know someone like this?
 I often wonder if they are really ahead of us.
 You know, sometimes deep thinking gets us into the most trouble (Not that it is linear, but there is no other way to describe it.) but I digress.)